barsoom/devbook/styleguide/README.md

 ```

-`_` functions suggest private intent but they *can* be called from outside.
+`_` methods functions suggest private intent but they *can* be called from outside, and `@_` looks a bit messy.

-Non-property methods look a little cleaner without the `@_` and are "actually" private (cannot be called from outside), but they don't inherit and `this` isn't bound to the instance.
+Non-property methods look a little cleaner and are "actually" private (cannot be called from outside), but they don't inherit and `this` isn't bound to the instance.
 The `# private` comment makes it more visually clear where the public API ends.

 Use your own judgment to choose between the options.